LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 - Learn how to infer structure from trees with sampling location
 - Get to know how to choose the set-up of such an analysis
 - Learn how to read the output of a MASCOT analysis

+The programs used in this tutorial are listed in [the later section](#programs-used-in-this-exercise).

 ## The NEXUS alignment